otrv4/otrv4/otrv4.md

 Note:

-(TODO: the DH commit thing looks a bit out of place)

 * The receiving instance tag must be specified and should match the instance tag the client uses to identify itself.
 Otherwise the message should be discarded and the user optionally warned.
-* The exception here is the DH Commit and Pre-key messages where the recipient instance tag may be 0, which indicates that no particular instance is specified.
+Nevertheless DH Commit and Pre-key messages may not specify an instance tag and set the value to zero.
 * The protocol is initialized with the allowed versions (3 and/or 4).
 * The protocol enforce starting a DAKE when it receives a whitespace tag.